HoangKim0312/SWP_SMMS/IMPORT_FORMAT.md

 1. The class name will be created automatically if it doesn't exist
 2. Class assignment only applies to Student accounts
 3. If class name is empty or null, no class will be assigned

+If you encounter issues with date of birth:

+1. Supported formats: YYYY-MM-DD, MM/DD/YYYY, MM/DD/YY
+2. Date of birth is optional and can be left blank
+3. Excel's default date format (MM/DD/YYYY) is automatically supported
+4. Excel date cells are automatically detected and converted
+5. Invalid date formats will be ignored and the field will remain null

+If you encounter issues with gender:

+1. Gender is optional and can be left blank
+2. Common values: "Male", "Female", "Other"
+3. Case-insensitive: "male", "MALE", "Male" are all valid
+4. Any text value is accepted

 ## API Endpoints